-Founded in 1995, eBay is the largest online marketplace and has about 147 million users.
+Founded in 1995, eBay is one of the largest online marketplaces, with 147 million buyers globally.
 You can sell items one of two ways on eBay – via auction or fixed-price listing.
 The auction setting is probably the app’s most well-known feature.
 You simply upload a photo of what you’d like to sell, set the starting bid, and set the length of the auction.
 (You can do 1, 3, 5, 7, or 10 days.)

 Keep in mind that once an auction ends, you are contractually obligated to sell the item for the winning bid.
 Buyers can also bid on items using eBay’s automatic bidding system, which automatically bids in increments higher than the last bid.

-Sellers on eBay are paid via Paypal, credit or debit card, merchant credit or debit card, or payment on pickup (if your buyer is going to pick up the item in person).
+Sellers on eBay are paid in a variety of ways, including Paypal, credit or debit card, Google or Apple Pay, and payment on pickup (if your buyer is going to pick up the item in person).
 Another fun eBay fact?
-The most expensive eBay sale on record was a Gulfstream II jet, which sold for $4.9 million.
+The most expensive eBay sale on record was a Gigayacht, which sold for $168 million.

-Another neighborhood-centric selling app, Facebook Marketplace gives you a great chance of offloading your unwanted stuff and making some extra cash.
-After all, Facebook Marketplace is used in 70 countries by 800 million people.
+Another neighborhood-centric selling app, Meta Marketplace gives you a great chance of offloading your unwanted stuff and making some extra cash.

-As far as selling apps go, Facebook Marketplace has little structure.
+As far as selling apps go, Meta Marketplace has little structure.
 As with many apps, items for sale are tailored to your geographic location.
 But after uploading photos of the item for sale and finding a potential buyer, it’s up to you to work out delivery and payment.
-But, with everyone and their mom (literally) on Facebook, it’s still a solid selling choice.
+With everyone and their mom (literally) on Meta, it’s still a solid selling choice.

 Another positive?
-You don’t have to download an entirely new app to access Facebook Marketplace since it’s accessible via the Facebook app.
+You don’t have to download an entirely new app to access Meta Marketplace since it’s accessible via the Meta app.

-Another great app on which you can sell anything from used cars to clothes to baby items, OfferUp is an ideal option for buyers.
+Another great app on which you can sell anything from used cars to clothes to baby items is OfferUp.
 Here’s why: Every seller has a rating, so you can get a better idea of the caliber of the seller.
 Another plus?
-OfferUp claims you can list an item for sale in 30 seconds or less.
+OfferUp claims you can start listing items for sale within 30 seconds of downloading its app.
 Simply upload photos of the item, then input a title, category, condition, description of the item, location, and price.
 Buyers can then ask for more information about the item, or make an offer (hence the app’s name).

-The app incarnation of the behemoth online classified website, CPlus for Craigslist is a great app to help turn your unwanted stuff into cold, hard cash.
+Craigslist app CPlus is a great app to help turn your unwanted stuff into cold, hard cash.
 Worth noting: the app is a third-party app, but is officially licensed by Craigslist.

 Here’s how it works: You list an item for sale similarly to how you’d list via Craigslist on a desktop—you upload photos, title, description, and finally, price.
-But with CPlus, sellers can opt to be alerted via notification when a new item is listed, automatically enables geolocation, and offers multiple display options.
+But with CPlus, sellers can opt to be alerted via notification when a new item is listed.
+The app also automatically enables geolocation and offers multiple display options.
 These features all help your item reach the largest group of interested buyers helping your items sell faster—and for more money.

 Sell everything from women’s clothing to handbags and shoes, even jewelry and makeup on Poshmark.
 An online commerce marketplace for fashion, this app is a great tool for the fashion-forward set who want to clean out and update their closet and make some money in the process.
 Don’t believe us?
-Poshmark has more than 25 million items for sale from 5,000 brands at any given time.
+Poshmark has more than 200 million items for sale, with one sale every second in the United States.

 The listing process is fairly straightforward.
 Snap a few photos of the item, fill in the description, and set the price.
 Poshmark also offers “Posh Parties,” buying and selling events held within the app.
 Just think: You can buy and sell items within a group of fashion-forward friends, without ever leaving your couch.

 Tradesy is another fashion-forward selling app.
-Founded in 2012 by entrepreneur Tracy DiNunzio, Tradesy was designed as a way for women to “connect their closets,” and with its simple snap a photo and upload model, it lives up to its name.
+Founded in 2012 by entrepreneur Tracy DiNunzio, Tradesy was designed as a luxury peer-to-peer shopping platform.

-Upload a few photos of your items (Tradesy cleans up photos to make them seem more professional), input information like brand, size, and condition, then set a price.
-The app will also give you a suggested price, based on brand, condition, and what similar items have sold for.
+Upload a few photos of your items (Tradesy cleans up photos to make them look more professional), input information like brand, size, and condition, then set a price.
+The app will also give you a suggested price, based on details in your listing.
 Then, list your item and you’re good to go.
-Keep in mind that Tradesy only sells authentic, high-quality items with minimal wear, so it’s not ideal for those looking to offload overly worn or non-brand name clothing or shoes.
+Keep in mind that Tradesy only sells authentic, high-quality items, so it’s not ideal for those looking to offload non-brand name clothing or shoes.

 Sellers get a prepaid shipping label to ship their goods once they’ve sold, and can even maintain a well-stocked Tradesy “closet” to continue to monetize their closets.
 Tradesy charges a $7.50 flat commission fee for items sold for less than $50, and a 19.8% commission rate on items selling for $50 or more.
-Sellers can withdraw their money from the Tradesy app via Paypal, a debit card, or transfer.
+Sellers can withdraw their money from the Tradesy app via Paypal, a debit card, or transfer to a bank account.